seandillon92/SculptPaint-Unity/README.md

 ```
 ### Rendering blended materials
 #### 1. Masked Objects
-Add a MaskObject component on the gameobject you want to paint/sculpt.
-On you behavior script, reference the MaskObject component and use the API to update the mask with your painted texture.
+Add a MaskObject component on the gameobject you want to render with blended materials.
+On you behavior script, reference the MaskObject component and use the API to update the mask with your texture.
 ```csharp
     /// <summary>
     /// Update the Mask.